Handle Sponsor Inquiries and Signups

 - Contact link to your team

 This is the URL you give to a corporate point-of-contact who's responsible for following through on the sponsorship — they can self-serve most questions without bothering your staff.
+Treat it like a magic link: anyone who has it can view the sponsorship, so reissue it (re-send the confirmation email) rather than sharing it broadly.

 Payment flows